| Goign to

 people have a natural talent for interviewing.
 To

-some extent, interviewing is a learned skill.
-To
+some extent, interviewing is a learned

-you are being interviewed.
+tips to show your best as you are being interviewed.

 Research